jamesrwilliams/personal-site/src/posts/2021/building-a-custom-readme-badge-image-api.md

 more Python.
 One of the major projects I work with at Points is a Flask API server so thought what better way to learn more about the framework than try my hand at making my own.

-One of the most confusing things for me about Python is the environmental setup.
-I understand the need for virtual environments just gets a little confusing between running things like [pip](https://pypi.org/project/pip/) inside or outside an env, alongside the difference between a `Pipfile` and a `requirements.txt` file[^1].
+One of the most confusing things about Python, for me, is the environment setup.
+I understand the need for virtual environments just gets a little confusing between running things like [pip](https://pypi.org/project/pip/) inside or outside a virtual env, alongside the difference between a `Pipfile` and a `requirements.txt` file[^1].
 This was my first python project
-I completed end-to-end, set up, testing and deployed so plenty of room for personal growth here and certainly learnt a lot deploying this app.
+I completed end-to-end, set up, testing and deployed so plenty of room for personal growth here and certainly learnt a lot deploying this.

 ## Setup